 September 24, 2018

-For many biopharmaceutical companies, the future of drug development lives in the real world
+Future of drug development lives in the real world

 By Greg Reh, Vice Chairman, US and Global Life Sciences Leader, Deloitte LLP